pvass24/k8s-kadence/k8s-kadence-resume-challenge/README.md

 # K8's Kadence Resume Challenge

-Intro
+##Intro

     This is a remix to the Cloud Resume Challenge.
     A key prerequisite is that you must have a Cloud Provider to participate in the official challenge.
 So I took it upon my self to make this challenge more available to all who may not have the funds to do this on AWS or any Cloud Provider.
 Obviuosly, we wont have the ability to expose our service through a Loadbalancer thats handled by a cloud Provider, but If you have access to your home network modem, we can still expose our local application over the internet.

-Setting the Stage
+###Setting the Stage

     Imagine you are going to deploy an e-commerce website.
 It’s crucial to consider the challenges of modern web application deployment and how containerization and Kubernetes (K8s) offer compelling solutions:

     Scalability: How can your application automatically adjust to fluctuating traffic?
     Consistency: How do you ensure your application runs the same across all environments?
     Availability: How can you update your application with zero downtime?
     Containerization, using Docker, encapsulates your application and its environment, ensuring it runs consistently everywhere.
 Kubernetes, a container orchestration platform, automates deployment, scaling, and management, offering:

     Dynamic Scaling: Adjusts application resources based on demand.
     Self-healing: Restarts failed containers and reschedules them on healthy nodes.
     Seamless Updates & Rollbacks: Enables zero-downtime updates and easy rollbacks.
     By leveraging Kubernetes and containerization for your challenge, you embrace a scalable, consistent, and resilient deployment strategy.
 This not only demonstrates your technical acumen but aligns with modern DevOps practices.

-### Challenge Guide
+## Challenge Guide

-Prerequisites
+###Prerequisites

 Before you embark on this journey, ensure you are equipped with:

-Docker and Kubernetes CLI Tools: Essential for building, pushing Docker images, and managing Kubernetes resources.
+- Docker and Kubernetes CLI Tools: Essential for building, pushing Docker images, and managing Kubernetes resources.

-GitHub Account: For version control and implementing CI/CD pipelines.
+- GitHub Account: For version control and implementing CI/CD pipelines.

-E-commerce Application Source Code and DB Scripts: Available at in this repo.
+- E-commerce Application Source Code and DB Scripts: Available at in this repo.
 Familiarize yourself with the application structure and database scripts provided.

+###Lets Get Started

 1. **Containerize Your E-Commerce Website and Database:**
 A. Web Application Containerization
     Create a Dockerfile: Navigate to the root of the e-commerce application and create a Dockerfile.
 This file should instruct Docker to:
 ```sh
 Use php:7.4-apache as the base image.